Pyozer/MyAgendaAPI/data/help/info_end_app_en.md

 The application brings me absolutely nothing, because it is free, without ads and no donations, but costs me each month.

 I have been preparing an update for some time now to no longer use the API (among others), but on the iOS side it is published on a friend's account.
-Which is not practical and complicated to update.
+Which is not practical and complicated to update it.

+On Android, this new update has been published.

 Having an Apple developer account costs $99 per year, or ~$8 per month.
-Which I don't want either.

-That's why I decided to stop the application.

-If any developer wants to take it over to maintain it, don't hesitate to contact me.
+This is a solution I am considering, because it would allow me to be able to publish other applications.

+But on the iOS side, the application will probably be discontinued on September 1st.